-Please note we are not a registered yellow fever centre.
+We are not a registered yellow fever centre.

-If you do not have a mobile number our Admin team can send the form to your email or can arrange for you to collect a paper copy from Reception
+Our Admin team will send you a pre-travel risk assessment form as a link to your mobile.
+If you do not have a mobile number our team can send the form to your email or you can arrange to collect a paper copy from Reception

 Local Travel Clinics